rom-rb/rom-rb.org/source/doc-pages/introduction/overview.md

 ### [**Mappers**](/guides/basics/mappers)

-A mapper is an object that takes a tuple and turns it into a domain object.
-ROM provides a DSL to define mappers which can be integrated with 3rd-party mapping libraries.
+A mapper is an object that takes a relation and maps it into a different representation.
+ROM provides a DSL to define mappers or you can register your own mapper objects.

 ### [**Commands**](/guides/basics/commands)